NCDgov/ncd-site/_posts/2025-03-07-federal-report-reveals-tax-misclassification-of-workers-with-disabilities-depriving-employees-of-important-benefits-and-protections.md

 “When President H.W.
 Bush signed the bipartisan Americans with Disabilities Act into law 35 years ago, it was intended to level the playing field for people with disabilities and bring them into the economic mainstream.
 Tax misclassification acts as a barrier to that laudable goal.”

-“A 60-year-old revenue ruling rooted in a long-since rejected view of the employment potential of people with disabilities should not still be affording a loophole for employers that helps prevent workers with disabilities from receiving the safety nets of all workers,” said Neil Romano, former NCD
-Chairman and previous Assistant Secretary of the U.S. Department of Labor during the George W. Bush administration.
+“A 60-year-old revenue ruling rooted in a long-since rejected view of the employment potential of people with disabilities should not still be affording a loophole for employers that helps prevent workers with disabilities from receiving the safety nets of all workers,” said NCD Councilmember Neil Romano, a former NCD Chairman and previous Assistant Secretary of the U.S. Department of Labor during the George W. Bush administration.

 “We are hopeful that federal policymakers will share NCD’s interest in digging deeper into this loophole and discover how pervasive this practice is and at what cost to American workers with disabilities.”